-However, as described below, the public charge ground of inadmissibility can often be overcome.
+However, as described below, the public charge ground of inadmissibility can in many cases be overcome.
 And some green card applicants, such as asylees and refugees, are not subject to the public charge rules.

-A green card applicant may be found inadmissible as a likely public charge if it seems probable that, in the future, the person will depend on public benefits to meet basic needs.
-When deciding whether a green card applicant is a likely public charge, immigration officials consider:
+A green card applicant may be found inadmissible as a likely public charge if it is more likely than not that, in the future, the person will depend on public benefits to meet basic needs, based on the totality of the person's circumstances, weighing various positive and negative factors.

-family size (i.e. whether the person has children or other family members to support)
+family status and household size (most importantly, whether the immigrant applicant has children or other family members to support)

 access to support from working family members or friends, most importantly the U.S. petitioner/sponsor

 past or present receipt of cash assistance from the government.